7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 	- Are there presuppositions that can be made before footholding a machine?
 		- Security - Network and Host - Traffic-typoplogy and AMSI or Shell jails?
 		- OS?
 	- Have you checked listeners, agents, tooling for your operatational errors?
+	- How does the application-to-gain-entry handle double and single quotes?
 	- Have you followed the principle that *"Two is one and one is none"*?

 - Breaching